BenPope95/scaffold-eth-substreams-challenge/README.md

 ### 🥅 The Goal of the module

-The module should iterate over the `Transfers` and for each unique address increment the store value by 1.
+The module should iterate over the `Transfers` and increment the store value by 1 for each unique address.

 ### 🎖️ Your Goals

-- [ ] Pass in the appropiate store type as the second argument
+- [ ] Pass in the appropriate store type as the second argument
 - [ ] Iterate over transfers
 - [ ] Look at the available methods on Docs.rs for your store under the Trait Implementation section
 - [ ] Use the `.add()` method on the store you passed in
-  > The first argument for `.add()` is ord ([ordinal](https://substreams.streamingfast.io/documentation/develop/manifest-modules/writing-module-handlers#ordinal)), we won't be using ordinals so put 0 for that argument.
+  > The first argument for `.add()` is ord ([ordinal](https://substreams.streamingfast.io/documentation/develop/manifest-modules/writing-module-handlers#ordinal)), we won’t be using ordinals so put 0 for that argument.

-🚧 You cannot use `make run` or `make gui` to test your store_module because they don't have outputs
+🚧 You cannot use `make run` or `make gui` to test your store_module because they don’t have outputs

 But we have provided a map_module for the purpose of testing your store_module.